 Decisions are hard to make.
 In part, this is because of conflict and uncertainty.
 We are uncertain of the consequences of our actions and have difficulty making tradeoffs between attributes.
 Just as knowledge can make decision making easier, a lack of knowledge compounds the problem.

 When faced with two choices of equal alternatives, Slovic (1975, 1990) suggests we make choices based on what’s easy to explain and justify.
 Sounds logical, right, why flip a coin when I can come up with a reason.

 Sometimes we weigh the pros and cons.
 Subconsciously, when deciding for something, we focus on the pros, and when we decide against something, we focus on the reasons for rejection.
 This has the added advantage of giving us a good story to tell but causes problems when there are no striking positive or negative aspects to help make the decision.

 When we can’t find a compelling reason to do something or avoid something, we are left in a state of conflict.
 So we search for more information.

 “Seeking new alternatives usually requires additional time and effort and may involve the risk of losing the previously available options.”

 — Amos Tversky and Shafir

 The implications of my cobbled together theory seem worth considering.

-The more we look for new rationale to make decisions, the further we are from understanding.
+The more we look for a new rationale to make decisions, the further we are from understanding.
 The harder we look, the more we’ll find.
-The more we find, the more we’ll mis-weigh what we find.
-The more we mis-weigh, the more likely we are to make a poor decision.
+The more we find, the more we’ll miss-weigh what we find.
+The more we miss-weigh, the more likely we are to make a poor decision.